fenago/apache-solr/lab_guides/Lab_5.md

-Chapter 5.
+Lab 5.
 Data Indexing and Operations
 ------------------------------------------------

-In the last chapter, we jumped into various text analysis methodologies, such as seeing the use of analyzers, filters, and tokenizers, to have an efficient text analysis.
+In the last lab, we jumped into various text analysis methodologies, such as seeing the use of analyzers, filters, and tokenizers, to have an efficient text analysis.

-In this chapter, we will see ways to add data to Solr indexes.
+In this lab, we will see ways to add data to Solr indexes.